Zood123/Amazon_Bench/README.md

 ## Data

-Our Amazon-Bench has 400 user queries in `data`.
+Our Amazon-Bench has 400 user queries in `Data`.
-Offline data is in `record`.
+Offline data is in `Data/record`.